 Buy only what’s necessary/a minimalist approach to building your wardrobe

-I follow a minimalist system with my own clothes too.
+Over the years I have built a minimalist closet.
 Though my wardrobe is not yet a 37 piece capsule wardrobe, I only own pieces that I know I can get good use out of.

 I have stopped purchasing trending pieces and ‘one time only’ outfits.